studylab1/SAMR-Enum-Lab/Tools_Comparison.md

 ## Evaluation of "Desired Access" Compliance in Detail

 The order of operations is based on the sequence in the traffic capture.
-Duplicates with the same requested permissions are omitted.
+Duplicate entries with identical requested permissions were omitted.
 The accesses marked in bold are not compliant with the protocol specification.

-### "Net User"
+### "net user" (to local domain controller)

+The `net user` command was executed in the local domain, with all SAMR requests sent from `yws1` (workstation) to `ydc1` (domain controller)
 Following commands were executed:
 - `net user /domain`
 - `net user administrator /domain`